remidej/remi.space/content/blog/typescript-graphql-type-safety/index.md

 ### Code-first

 Code-first GraphQL development is also a good strategy.
-The process is reversed, you first write your types by hand in TypeScript, and they are then used to generate a GraphQL schema.
+The process is reversed, you first write your types by hand in TypeScript, then they are used to generate a GraphQL schema.

 Once again, several [other](https://github.com/graphql/graphql-js) [tools](https://nexus.js.org/) exist to create code-first GraphQL schemas in Node.
 But I'll only show the one I have used and loved, [TypeGraphQL](https://typegraphql.com/).
 It uses [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) to extract a GraphQL schema from your TypeScript classes.